AntonNiko/QuadraDayTrading/README.md

 ## Team Members
 Anton Nikitenko
 Nicole Udy

 ## Introduction
 Quadra Day Trading is the term project that implements the specification detailed [here](https://www.ece.uvic.ca/~seng468/CourseProject.pdf).
+This Readme document also serves as the documentation for the system.

 ## Pre-requisites
 The system runs on Ubuntu 18/20.
 The following must be installed: